awpala/terraform-for-hetzner-ubuntu-vm/README.md

 3. [Download](https://developer.hashicorp.com/terraform/downloads?product_intent=terraform) the Terraform executable for the corresponding host system of choice.
 Extract the executable from the downloaded `.zip` file into the locally cloned repository (i.e., `.../terraform-for-hetzner-ubuntu-vm/`, now containing corresponding executable `.../terraform-for-hetzner-ubuntu-vm/terraform`).

 4. If not present already, create a new SSH public/private key pair on the host system (see [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys) for reference).
 This setup assumes an `ed25519` key.
-Otherwise, if using a different key (e.g., `rsa`, `ecdsa`, etc.), make corresponding changes in `main.tf` before proceeding (i.e., change values from `id_ed25519` and `id_ed25519.pub` to appropriate key types).
+Otherwise, if using a different key (e.g., `rsa`, `ecdsa`, etc.), make corresponding changes in `main.tf` before proceeding (i.e., change values from `id_ed25519` to appropriate key types).
 Furthermore, copy these keys (i.e., `id_ed25519` and `id_ed25519.pub`, or equivalent) into the locally cloned repository (i.e., from `~/.ssh/` to `.../terraform-for-hetzner-ubuntu-vm/`).

 5. In the [Hetzner Cloud Console](https://console.hetzner.cloud), create a new project.
 Additionally, add a public key to the `SSH keys` under `Security` settings for this project (use the same public key as in the previous step), and additionally create a new API token under `API tokens` (**save/retain** this value for reference on its creation).

-6. Create a new file `terraform.tfvars` and populate values accordingly as specified in reference file `sample.terraform.tfvars` (user-specified values denoted by `<...>`).
+6. Create a new file `terraform.tfvars` (i.e., `.../terraform-for-hetzner-ubuntu-vm/terraform.tfvars`) and populate values accordingly as specified in reference file `sample.terraform.tfvars` (user-specified values denoted by `<...>`, replaced with corresponding `string`/`number` types as defined in `main.tf`).
 All non-default values **must** be specified, otherwise defaults (cf. `main.tf`) are pre-specified as follows (these can additionally be overridden accordingly, if so desired):

 | Variable Name | Default Value | Unit of Measure | Reference |
 |:--:|:--:|:--:|:--:|